electricimp/impTest/README.md

 where:

 * `-d` &mdash; prints the debug output
-* `-c` &mdash; used to provide a path to the configuration file.
+* `-c` &mdash; provides a path to the configuration file.
 A relative or absolute path can be used.
 Generation fails if any intermediate directory in the path does not exist.
 If the `-c` option is not specified, the `.imptest` file in the current directory is assumed.
-* `-f` &mdash; used to update (overwrite) an existing configuration.
+* `-f` &mdash; updates (overwrites) an existing configuration.
 If the specified configuration file already exists, this option must be explicitly specified to update the file.

 During the command execution you will be asked for [configuration settings](#test-project-configuration) in either of the following cases:
 - if a new Test Project Configuration is being created, the default values of the settings are offered;